rishab-git/hackerNewsClone/README.md

 ## Aproach

+Enable the app to use dynamic SSR with Angular Universal schema.
 Render the app server side for the first load.
+Avoid duplicate ajax call (the one made on the server vs the one when client loads) using TransferHttpCacheModule.
+During the time the client scripts are loading record user events and replay them with Preboot.
+Local storage is used to store Upvotes and the "hide" parameter on the browser.
+The Points VS Story ID chart is made using Chart.js (PrimeNg provides a wrapper for this for Angular).

+## Stack
+Angular 8 with Angular Universal
+Preboot
+PrimeNg